-The KL6001 serial interface terminal enables the connection of devices with an RS232C interface (e.g. bar code scanners).
-Data can be exchanged with the controller in full duplex mode, independent of the higher-level bus system.
+The KL6021 serial interface terminal enables the connection of devices with RS485 interface.
+Data can be exchanged with the controller in full/half duplex mode, independent of the higher-level bus system.
 The receive buffer has 128 bytes, the transmit buffer 16 bytes.
 The data transfer between terminal and controller is handled via a handshake in the status and control byte.
-The factory setting of the terminal is 9600 baud, 8 data bits, 1 stop bit, no parity, RTS/CTS control active.
+The factory setting of the terminal is 9600 baud, 8 data bits, 1 stop bit, no parity, full duplex mode.